TimBroderick44/Masamune_Industries/README.md

 ## Challenges and Lessons:

 - **PowerShell Scripting**: At first, I was unfamiliar with PowerShell scripting, but after working on this project, I have gained a much stronger understanding of the language and its capabilities.
+Even beyond the scope of this project, it'll be applicable to other tasks and projects in the future.
 - **PnP Templates**: Gained experience in working with PnP templates for SharePoint.
 Specifically, the structure of XML files and its syntax.
+I still have some difficulties understanding how it goes through the XML and applies it to the screen.
+With practice, I'll get there; however, for now, I much prefer traditional front-end development (i.e. React with TypeScript).
 - **Azure Integration**: Explored methods for automating processes with Azure services.
 For example, Azure Functions or Power Automate (Not implemented in this project... _yet_...)
 - **Error Handling**: Trying to get more verbose and expletive error handling in the script.
 This was a challenge as when errors arose, it was often difficult to pinpoint the exact cause and/or get detailed error messages.
+To date, I still have CSOM errors and am not sure how to get more verbose or accurate information on how to resolve these kinds of errors.

 ## Future Improvements

+- **Batching and Asynchronous Processing**: Implement batching and asynchronous processing to create sites more efficiently.
+I did try to implement this, but there were issues with throttling.
+It's definitely something that I'll be revisiting.
 - **Scalability**: Optimize the script for better performance with large-scale site creation.
 For example, create a wider variety of templates for different departments and committees.
 - **Customization**: Add more customization options for site creation and template application.
 - **Automation**: Research and implement automation for the script using Azure Functions or Power Automate.
+- **Error Handling**: Research improving error handling and logging to provide more detailed information on errors and how to resolve them.

 ## Contact